siennathesane/windows/README.md

 This package makes a best-effort attempt at an idiomatic Go interface to making syscalls for Windows.

+### Should I use this?

+It depends.

+Currently this project is undergoing major flux as I figure out how I want to handle the Windows API surface.
+If you version lock it to a specific commit and you are happy with it, then go for it.
+Otherwise, I would wait until it's got better versioning support.

+### RFCs

+Check out the docs/rfcs folder for what's up!

 ### Contributing

 To add syscalls: